clab/dynet/doc/source/debugging.rst

 Linux/macOS only.

-If you're on macOS or Linux, we can build DyNet with `ThreadSanitizer <https://github.com/google/sanitizers/wiki/ThreadSanitizerCppManual>`__ (aka TSan).
+If you're on Linux or macOS, you can build DyNet with `ThreadSanitizer <https://github.com/google/sanitizers/wiki/ThreadSanitizerCppManual>`__ (aka TSan).
 TSan is a data race error detector for C/C++.
 It finds data races at runtime just like ASan.
 Please see the `official wiki <https://github.com/google/sanitizers/wiki/ThreadSanitizerCppManual>`__